-THE POLICY OF THE MANDATORY POWER PALESTINE SINCE THE ADOPTION OF THE GENERAL ASSEMBLY'S RESOLUTION, WITH PARTICULAR REFERENCE TO SECURITY MEMORANDUM SUBMITTED BY THE JEWISH AGENCY FOR PALESTINE TO THE UNITED NATIONS PALESTINE COMMISSION FEBRUARY 21, 1948
+THE POLICY OF THE MANDATORY POWER IN PALESTIME SINCE THE ADOPTION OF THE CHMERAL ASSEMBLY'S RESOLUTION, WITH PARTICULAR REFERENCE TO SECURITY.

+MEMORANDUM SUBMITTED BY

+THE JEVISH AGENCY FOR PALESTINE

+TO THE

+UNITED NATIONS PALESTINE COMMISSION

+FEBRUARY 21, 1948

-> INTRODUCTION
+INTRODUCTION

-The security situation in Palestine, where the United Kingdom Government exercises undivided responsibility for the preservation of law and order, has been the subject of a special Report by the United Nations Palestine Commission to the Security Council.
-In that Report the Commission finds that the "security situation continues to be aggravated"; that "powerful Arab interests, both inside and outside Palestine, are defying the resolution of the General Assembly and are engaged in a deliberate effort to alter by force the settlement envisaged therein" and that special measures will therefore be required to maintain security during the implementation of the General Assembly's Resolution.
-The underlying causes and purposes of the present violence in Palestine are not matters of mere academic interest and the Jewish Agency for Palestine feels

-2. The underlying causes and purposes of the present violence in Palestine are not matters of mere academic interest and the Jewish Agency for Palestine feels bound to contribute what it can to an accurate portrayal of the situation which the U.N.
+- 1. The security situation in Palestine, where the United Ringdom Government exercises undivided responsibility for the preservation of law and order, has been the subject of a special Report by the United Nations Palestine Commission to the Security Council.
+In that Report the Commission finds that the "security situation continues to be aggravated"; that "powerful Arab interests, both inside and outside Palestine, are defying the resolution of the General Assembly, and are engaged in a deliberate effort to alter by force the settlement envisaged therein" and that special measures will therefore be required to maintain security during the implementation of the General Assembly's Resolution. - 2.
+The underlying causes and purposes of the present violence in Palestine are not matters of mere academic interest and the Jevish Agency for Palestine feels bound to contribute what it can to an accurate portrayal of the situation which the U.N.
 Palestine Commission has described in such grave terms.
 This duty is the more compelling in view of the fact that the United Kingdom Government has publicly given an account of that situation which the Jewish Agency regards as untenable.
-Thus the United Kingdom charges Jews and Arabs with equal guilt for aggression; exonerates itself from any share of responsibility for the continuance of disorder; and abstains from any indication that Jewish defence activities in Palestine have any relation to the maintenance of United Nations authority and the principles of the Charter.

-3. On January 21, 1948, Sir Alexander Cadogan, representing the United Kingdom, gave the United Nations Palestine Commission an account of the circumstances in which conflict and disturbances had arisen in Palestine.
+Thus the United Kingdom charges Jews and Arabs with equal guilt for aggression; exonerates itself from any share of responsibility for the continuance of disorder; and abstains from any indication that Jewish defence activities in Palestine have any relation to the maintenance of United Nations authority and the principles of the Charter. - 3.
+On January 21, 1948, Sir Alexander Cadogan, representing the United Kingdom, gave the United Nations Palestine Commission an account of the circumstances in which conflict and disturbances had arisen in Palestine.
 "The Jewish story," he said, "that the Arabs are the attackers and the Jews the attacked is not tenable.
 The Arabs are determined to show that they will not submit tamely to the United Nations Plan of Partition; while the Jews are trying to consolidate the advantages gained at the General Assembly by a succession of drastic operations designed to intimidate and cure the Arabs of any desire for further conflict.
 Elements on each side are thus engaged in attacking or in making reprisals indistinguishable from attacks....The Government of Palestine fears that strife in Palestine will be greatly intensified when the Mandate is terminated, and that the international status of the United Nations Commission will mean little or nothing to the Arabs in Palestine to whom the killing of Jews now transcends all other considerations."